iliakan/javascript-tutorial/1-js/2-first-steps/09-operators/article.md

 ## Terms: "unary", "binary", "operand"

-Before we move on, let's make a dip in the common terminology, used in the development.
+Before we move on, let's grasp the common terminology.

 - *An operand* -- is what operators are applied to.
 For instance in multiplication `5 * 2` there are two operands: the left operand is `5`, and the right operand is `2`.
-Sometimes operands are called "arguments".
+Sometimes people say "arguments" instead of "operands".
 - An operator is *unary* if it has a single operand.
 For example, the unary minus `"-"` reverses the sign of the number:

     ```js run